openjdk/jdk/src/jdk.jartool/share/man/jar.md

 `-d` or `--describe-module`
 :   Prints the module descriptor or automatic module name.

+`--validate`
+:   Validate the contents of the jar archive.
+    Check with the developer to ensure the jar archive integrity when warnings observed after using this option.
+    See `Integrity of a jar Archive` section below for more details.

 ## Operation Modifiers Valid in Any Mode

 You can use the following options to customize the actions of any operation